QAConv: Question Answering on Informative Conversations: Dataset

 \subsubsection{Answer Analysis}

 Following \citet{rajpurkar-etal-2016-squad}, we used Part-Of-Speech (POS)~\citep{kitaev-klein-2018-constituency} and Spacy NER taggers to study answers diversity.
 Firstly, we use the NER tagger to assign an entity type to the answers.
 However, since our answers are not necessary to be an entity, those answers without entity tags are then pass to the POS tagger, to extract the corresponding phrases tag.
 In Table~\ref{Tab:diversityAnw}, we can see that Noun phrases make up 30.4\% of the data; followed by People, Organization, Dates, other numeric, and Countries; and the remaining are made up of clauses and other types.
-The distribution of all categories is shown in Figure~\ref{fig:diversity} in the Appendix.
+Full category distribution is shown in the Appendix (Figure~\ref{fig:diversity}).
+Note that there are around 1\% of answers in our dataset are coming from multiple source text spans (examples are shown in Appendix Table~\ref{Tab:multi-span-answers}).